Frigate: Origins

 In 1583, during the Eighty Years' War of 1568–1648, Habsburg Spain recovered the southern Netherlands from the Protestant rebels.
 This soon resulted in the use of the occupied ports as bases for privateers, the "Dunkirkers", to attack the shipping of the Dutch and their allies.
-To achieve this the Dunkirkers developed small, maneuverable, sailing vessels that came to be referred to as frigates.
+To achieve this the Dunkirkers developed small, manoeuvrable, sailing vessels that came to be referred to as frigates.
 The success of these Dunkirker vessels influenced the ship design of other navies contending with them, but because most regular navies required ships of greater endurance than the Dunkirker frigates could provide, the term soon came to apply less exclusively to any relatively fast and elegant sail-only warship.
 In French, the term frigate gave rise to a verb – frégater, meaning 'to build long and low', and to an adjective, adding more confusion.
 Even the huge English could be described as "a delicate frigate" by a contemporary after her upper decks were reduced in 1651.

 The navy of the Dutch Republic became the first navy to build the larger ocean-going frigates.
 The Dutch navy had three principal tasks in the struggle against Spain: to protect Dutch merchant ships at sea, to blockade the ports of Spanish-held Flanders to damage trade and halt enemy privateering, and to fight the Spanish fleet and prevent troop landings.
 The first two tasks required speed, shallowness of draft for the shallow waters around the Netherlands, and the ability to carry sufficient supplies to maintain a blockade.
 The third task required heavy armament, sufficient to stand up to the Spanish fleet.
 The first of the larger battle-capable frigates were built around 1600 at Hoorn in Holland.
 By the later stages of the Eighty Years' War (1568–1648) the Dutch had switched entirely from the heavier ships still used by the English and Spanish to the lighter frigates, carrying around 40 guns and weighing around 300 tons.
 In the 17th century, the term fregat in the Dutch Navy described any oceangoing warship carrying fewer than 40 guns.
 The effectiveness of the Dutch frigates became most evident in the Battle of the Downs in 1639, encouraging most other navies, especially the English, to adopt similar designs.